|

 currency was fatally undermined.

-and social paradoxes.
-The salaries of officials and the savings of the middle
+of hardship and social paradoxes.
+The salaries of officials and the savings

-and upper classes could become valueless in the space of a few weeks.
-Prince
+of the middle and upper classes could become valueless in the space of a few weeks.

-Orbeliani, head of one of Georgia's leading families, had to queue to use one
+Prince Orbeliani, head of one of Georgia's leading families, had to queue to

-of the lavatories in his requisitioned palace in Tbilisi, and the Georgian
+use one of the lavatories in his requisitioned palace in Tbilisi, and the

-Patriarch depended for his daily bread on the private charity of Oliver
+Georgian Patriarch depended for his daily bread on the private charity of

-Wardrop, the British Chief Commissioner.
-At the same time, the wily financier
+Oliver Wardrop, the British Chief Commissioner.
+At the same time, the wily

-Khoshtaria safeguarded his own sumptuous mansion by lending it to the British
+financier Khoshtaria safeguarded his own sumptuous mansion by lending it to

-Mission, whose chief could disport himself in a bath
+the British Mission, whose chief could disport himself in a bath adorned with

-adorned with solid silver fittings, squirting water from every conceivable
+solid silver fittings, squirting water from every conceivable angle.
+98 However,

-However, there is little doubt that the economic situation would
+there is little doubt that the economic situation would gradually have

-gradually have reverted to normal if the Zhordania government had been left
+reverted to normal if the Zhordania government had been left to itself and

-to itself and given time to put its house in order.
-The vicissitudes of the
+given time to put its house in order.
+The vicissitudes of the international

-international situation and the activities of her predatory neighbours cut
+situation and the activities of her predatory neighbours cut short the life

 Republic before she had